Activate the soil microbiome under your feet with organic matter dense materials.

 Grass clippings, leaf mulch and compost improve the soil ecosystem’s ability to cycle and hold more air, water and nutrients, host biological life and buffer pesticides.
 For lawns the optimal level of organic material is 5%.

-EarthWorks Carbon-Based Fertility partnered with Midwest Grows Green, Growing Green Grand Rapids and the City of Grand Rapids to implement four organic parks of Highland, Heartside, Rasberry Field and Kensington.
+EarthWorks Carbon-Based Fertility partnered with Midwest Grows Green, Growing Green Grand Rapids and the City of Grand Rapids to implement four pesticide-free parks of Highland, Heartside, Rasberry Field and Kensington.

 To start, EarthWorks tested the soil at all fields.
 "We look at our soil testing like doing blood work on the human body.
 Soil is a living and breathing organism," explained Chad Kuzawa.